View on GitHub

 4.2 DoH Support

-PCAPdroid detects and blocks DNS-over-HTTPS requests.
+PCAPdroid normally detects and blocks DNS-over-HTTPS requests.
 This is necessary in order to extract and display the DNS query being sent.
-The DNS queries are then sent in cleartext.

 4.3 IPv6 Support